wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

       recipients = ["jim", "bob"]
 ```

-With the correct configuration you can now use OpsGenie in TICKscripts.
+With the correct configuration OpsGenie can now be used in TICKscripts.

 Example: